manatlan/wuy/README.md

 # wuy

 You have made a _super python tool_, and you want to add a GUI but without using the bigger qt/gtk/tk/wx/kivy.
 You are in the right place !
-Just re-use the local browser (chrome) as GUI.
+Just re-use the local browser (chrome) as GUI, drived by **wuy**.

 Basically, it's a python module which will act as a web server (http & websocket) and will open/manage a window for you ; providing a simple framework (js/py3 helpers).